JohnCallingham/LCC_SERVO/README.md

-# SERVO_LCC
+# LCC_SERVO

-This library has been designed to be part of the ESP32_2Servo_2Frog_2TOTI_WiFi program.
-It is part of a suite of libraries which can be used as part of an OpenLCB/LCC node.
+This component is part of a suite of components which can be used as part of a program which implements an OpenLCB/LCC node.
+It has been developed using PlatformIO and has been tested on an Arduino Nano ESP32.

-This library has been developed using PlatformIO.
+The file servo_lcc.h contains two classes.
+Servo_LCC represents one servo and Position_LCC represents one position for the servo.